BurntSushi/blog/content/post/transducers.md

 meta data is a URL, which is exactly what I'm after.

 Despite narrowing the scope, downloading this much data over a cable modem with a 2 MB/s connection won't be fun.
-So I spun up a `c4.8xlarge` and started downloading all URLs from the July 2015 crawl archive with this shell script:
+So I spun up a `c4.8xlarge` EC2 instance and started downloading all URLs from the July 2015 crawl archive with this shell
+script:

 {{< high sh >}}
 #!/bin/bash